Probabilistic bisimilarities between quantum processes: Preliminaries

-The state space of a composite system (for example, a quantum system consisting of many qubits) is the tensor product of the state spaces of its component systems.
-To be specific, a system consisting of $n$ qubits has a $2^n$-dimensional state space with basis states $\{|0\>\otimes\dots\otimes|0\>,\dots,|1\>\otimes\dots\otimes|1\>\}$.
-We often simply write $|0\>|0\>\dots |0\>$ or even $|00\dots 0\>$ for abbreviations of $|0\>\otimes\dots\otimes|0\>$, and so on.
-Note that in general, the state of a composite system cannot be decomposed into tensor product of the states of its component systems.
+The state space of a composite system (for example, a quantum system consisting of many qubits) is the tensor product of the state spaces of its components.
+For a mixed state $\rho$ on $\h_1 \otimes \h_2$, partial traces of $\rho$ have explicit physical meanings: the density operators $\tr_{\h_1}\rho$ and $\tr_{\h_2}\rho$ are exactly the reduced quantum states of $\rho$ on the second and the first component system, respectively.
+Note that in general, the state of a composite system cannot be decomposed into tensor product of the reduced states on its component systems.
 A well-known example is the so-called EPR state

 in 2-qubit system.
-This kind of states are called entangled states and the phenomenon is called entanglement.
-Mathematically speaking, entanglement illustrates the key difference between tensor product in quantum systems and Cartesian product in classical systems.
-To see the power of entanglement, let us consider a measurement $M= 0|0\>\<0|+1|1\>\<1|$ applied on the first qubit of EPR state.
-If the result is 0 then we can definitely say that after the measurement, the second qubit collapses into state $|0\>$.
-In any sequential measurement $M$ applied on the second state, the result is definitely 0, in contract with the fact that originally it should yield 0 and 1 with respective probabilities one half.
-In other words, the measurement on the first qubit changes in a way the state of the second qubit, no matter how far away these two qubits are from each other.
-This is an outstanding property of quantum mechanics which has no correspondence in classical world, and is the source of many strange quantum phenomena such as teleportation \cite{BB93} and superdense coding \cite{BW92}.
+This kind of states is called entangled states.
+To see the weirdness of entanglement, suppose a measurement $M= \lambda_0|0\>\<0|+\lambda_1|1\>\<1|$ is applied on the first qubit of the EPR state.
+Then after the measurement, the second qubit will definitely collapse into state $|0\>$ or $|1\>$ depending on whether the outcome $\lambda_0$ or $\lambda_1$ is observed.
+In other words, the measurement on the first qubit changes the state of the second qubit in a way.
+This is an outstanding feature of quantum mechanics which has no counterpart in classical world, and is the key to many quantum information processing tasks such as teleportation \cite{BB93} and superdense coding \cite{BW92}.

-A more powerful notation to describe quantum system is density matrix (or density operator), especially when the state of the system we are concerned with is not completely known.
-This arises when the system has been interacted with a noisy environment or it is only a part of a larger system.
-In this setting, the state of a quantum system is represented by a density matrix, i.e., a positive semi-definite matrix with trace 1 on the associated Hilbert space.
-The unitary transformation $U$ applied on the system has the effect $\rho\rightarrow U\rho U^\dag$, where $U^\dag$ denotes the adjoint of $U$.
-A quantum measurement in Eq.(\ref{eq:measurement}) on an initial state $\rho$ will get result $m$ with probability $\tr(P_m\rho)$ and when the result $m$ occurs, the post-measurement state of the system is $P_m\rho P_m/\tr(P_m\rho)$.